altechemist/CodeTribe/Refresher/matchQuest/README.md

 # MatchQuest - A Memory Game

-A classic card matching game implemented in JavaScript.
-The objective is to find all matching pairs of cards by flipping them over two at a time.
+A classic card matching game implemented where the objective is to find all matching pairs of cards by flipping them over two at a time.

 ## Game Instructions